 - Remember, though, we’ll not normally accept a claim if you were told in advance of your journey that there would be a delay.

 We hope we can deal with your claim to your satisfaction.
 However, should you wish to appeal the outcome of your claim, please contact us.

 You’ll need your claim reference and either the email address or postcode provided to us when your claim was submitted.
 Your claim reference is specified in any correspondence we have sent you about this claim.

 When your appeal is submitted, we will revisit your claim and get back in touch with a further decision.

 - Please note, delays are calculated against the planned, advertised timetable so compensation is not usually offered during periods of pre-planned engineering works and when replacement bus services are used.

 - Sending us a claim form does not guarantee that you will get compensation, and it does not affect your legal rights.
 These rights are set out in the National Rail Conditions of Travel.

 - Delays are calculated against the planned, advertised timetable so compensation is not usually offered during periods of pre-planned engineering works and when replacement bus services are used

 - You must take care when completing the claim form.
-London Northwestern Railway has an established monitoring system for checking information provided to validate a claim
+West Midlands Railway has an established monitoring system for checking information provided to validate a claim.

-If you have any questions about the Delay Repay scheme, contact the London Northwestern Railway Contact Centre, or telephone us on 0333 311 0006.
+- If you have any questions about the Delay Repay scheme, contact our London Northwestern Railway Contact Centre, or telephone us on 0333 311 0006.